South Australian School of Art (SASA) History Project

 The bibliography will source historical material relating to SASA from 1856 to the present day.
 Much of this material is held in private collections.
 In order to preserve these historical records for current and future research, the types and location of this material needs to be documented.

 These records of the location of specific materials will be collated and held at the School.
 The records will be made available to the University and State Library of South Australia archives.
-This material will be an invaluable resource for developing a general history of the School of Art and for the more immediate part of the project, the publication.
+This material will be an invaluable resource for developing a general history of the School and for the more immediate part of the project, the publication.

 The publication will comprise a number of essays discussing aspects of the South Australian School of Art when it was located at Stanley Street, North Adelaide.
 It will draw on historical material and interviews with staff, students and friends who shaped this period of the School's history during the 1960s and 1970s.